david-gmz/Headless-WordPress-with-Astro/README.md

-# Headless WordPress with Astro Test
+# Headless WordPress with AstroJS 5 Test

 First attempt at creating an AstroJS website with headless WordPress, which basically means using the WordPress database as content storage while AstroJS handles the frontend.